ryanczm/Analytic-Musings/notes/fa/fa.md

     * Feature - Some kind of score that increases or decreases depending on the position in table and number of games left
 * **Informed fan feature**
     * Pre match sentiment - Some sentiment indicator of reddit/forum results - only if the informed fans have predictive power.
     * Starting XI reaction sentiment - For example, a bad lineup comes out.
-Fans on X or the pre-match thread or lineup thread going "wallahi we're finished".
+Fans on X or the pre-match thread or lineup thread complaining.
 How do I know?
-Because I am the one commenting too that we are finished...
+Because I would go immediately to the lineup and start complaining...
     * Key Idea - Official club pages will always release XI on X and Instagram.
 Does the data there have any predictive power as a signal?
 Perhaps some kind of sentiment score?
 On Instagram and X.
     * Key Idea - Sentiment score differential against closing odds residual.
 Or some kind of discount adjustment to the final prediction odds.
     * Key Idea - This is effectively the fan's / wisdom of the crowd view on the starting XI alpha feature.
 For example, if fans think it is a bad lineup choice, they will be complaining the release thread.